docksal/docksal/docs/troubleshooting.md

 Remove docksal? [y/n]:
 ```

-If you see this error then most likely you had just installed Virtual Box.
+If you see this error, most likely you had just installed Virtual Box.
-Sometimes Virtual Box fails to initialize it's network interfaces properly.
+Sometimes Virtual Box fails to initialize its network interfaces properly.

 ### How to resolve

-1. Reply yes to remove malfunctioned virtual machine.
+1. Reply `yes` to remove malfunctioned virtual machine.
 2. Reboot your local host and try again.